 Target carp on shallow flats and in the backs of coves, especially around submerged woody debris or tributary mouths.
 Gar are often seen cruising shallow flats and tributary mouths, but can also be found ambushing prey on rocky main lake points.

-DNR, the Corps of Engineers, local non-profit organizations, and volunteers have aggressively worked to improve fish habitat in Allatoona over the last decade.
+DNR, the Corps of Engineers, local non-profit organizations, and volunteers have aggressively worked to improve fish habitat in Allatoona over the last 16 years.
 Anglers can find information and current maps showing the location of fish attractors and shoreline habitat improvements on the WRD Website.
-For the bank angler, most of the areas around the more than half a dozen public fishing jetties dotting the lake have been "sweetened" with hundreds of Christmas trees located within easy casting distance of the bank.
-Fresh trees were added to the fishing jetty at Proctor Landing in winter 2014.
-New trees were also placed at the marked fish attractor site adjacent to the Kellogg Creek Boat ramp.
+For the bank angler, most of the areas around the more than half a dozen public fishing jetties dotting the lake have been "sweetened" with hundreds of Christmas trees located within easy casting distance of the jetty.
+Brush piles can be found at the Blockhouse, Galt's Ferry, Proctor Landing, Bethany Bridge, and Victoria Marina fishing jetties and adjacent to the Payne Campground Boat Ramp in Kellogg Creek.
+Those visiting the Army Corps' project office near Allatoona dam can wet a line from the bank at the new fish attractor site created in Coopers Branch off Hwy 20 spur.